DealStreetAsia: History

 In 2015, Sushobhan Mukherjee, joined as co-founder, and he was with the publication until early 2017.

-In 2015, it announced a seed funding funding from Paytm founder and CEO Vijay Shekhar Sharma, the Hindustan Times Media Group (Mint), Puthen & Cole, and Singapore Angel Network.
+In 2015, it announced a seed funding from Paytm founder and CEO Vijay Shekhar Sharma, the Hindustan Times Media Group (Mint), Puthen & Cole, and Singapore Angel Network.

 In late 2016, DealStreetAsia organised the first iteration of the Asia PE-VC Summit, a venture capital investor conference taking place in the Asian region.
 The conference continues to be held annually.